bmarruda03/SA_angasi_historical_map/README.md

 True-scale area circles are a separate toggle (*Estimated extent*), which is the only honest way to show extent given that just 27 of 142 records carry an area value.

 ---

-## Editing

-Both live near the top of the `<script>` block in `index.html`:

-- **Citations** — the `SOURCES` object is the single place they are defined.
-- **Per-record provenance** — if the source dataset carries an archival reference for a record, add `"src": "SRSA GRG 45/1, 1885 lease register"` to that site object and the popup will display it above the dataset citation.

----